 Yet another risk, according to Sacramento accident lawyers, is alcohol consumption for both drivers as well as pedestrians.
 The CDC reported that 48 percent of deadly traffic accidents involved alcohol use with 34% of inebriated pedestrians killed and 14% of DUI drivers.
 Sacramento wrongful death attorneys say similar comparisons probably apply to Sacramento accidents.

-Accident lawyers at Sette Law dread the news of any pedestrian accident – we know that the walker almost always receives the most severe injuries.
-After all, a car doesn’t have to be traveling fast to harm or kill a pedestrian – Our Sacramento injury attorneys know of 10 mph accidents that have left pedestrians disabled for life.
+Accident lawyers at Sette Law Office dread the news of any pedestrian accident – we know that the walker almost always receives the most severe injuries.
+After all, a car doesn’t have to be traveling fast to harm or kill a pedestrian – Our Sacramento personal injury attorney knows of 10 mph accidents that have left pedestrians disabled for life.

-However, due to our extensive experience as personal injury attorneys, we also know that fault is not always clear in a pedestrian verses vehicle accident.
+However, due to our extensive experience as a personal injury attorney, we also know that fault is not always clear in a pedestrian verses vehicle accident.
 Our lawyers explain that the matter of ‘fault’ is related to legal negligence.
 This means that someone, walker and/or driver, failed to show a reasonable standard of care, according to Sacramento accident lawyers.
 For example a driver speeding through an intersection and hitting a pedestrian would show this lack of care.
-But, our Sacramento accident lawyers point out – so would a pedestrian who darts out into traffic from between parked cars.
+But, our Sacramento accident lawyer points out – so would a pedestrian who darts out into traffic from between parked cars.

-Injury attorneys at Sette Law know that most pedestrian accidents happen in urban areas.
+Injury attorney at Sette Law Office knows that most pedestrian accidents happen in urban areas.
 According to the National Safety Council, about 85% of non-fatal pedestrian accidents in the nation happen in city environments.
 Speeds on some urban and suburban streets may contribute to these numbers, according to accident attorneys, but other conditions also threaten pedestrians.
-And, Sacramento injury lawyers say that drivers bear a lot of responsibility.
+And, Sacramento personal injury lawyers say that drivers bear a lot of responsibility.

-For example, our injury lawyers say it’s not just people walking on roadways that bear watching – it’s bicyclists, people in wheelchairs and using walkers, rollerbladers and others who may suddenly appear.
+For example, our injury lawyer says it’s not just people walking on roadways that bear watching – it’s bicyclists, people in wheelchairs and using walkers, rollerbladers and others who may suddenly appear.
 Sacramento accident lawyers know that motorists might think that shouldering so much responsibility for pedestrians isn’t totally fair.
-But, our personal injury attorneys remind drivers that pedestrians are at highest risk of serious and debilitating injury or death in a vehicle verses car accident.
+But, our personal injury attorney reminds drivers that pedestrians are at highest risk of serious and debilitating injury or death in a vehicle verses car accident.
 Our lawyers know that no driver wants to bear the burden of knowing he or she caused someone pain and hardship.
-Our Sacramento accident attorneys believe that most drivers accept the responsibility of heightened vigilance, given the power of being behind the wheel of a moving vehicle.
+Our Sacramento accident attorney believes that most drivers accept the responsibility of heightened vigilance, given the power of being behind the wheel of a moving vehicle.